redhat-developer/rpm-packaging-guide/source/general-background.rst

 As mentioned previously, this version of the example is written in a programming language named `Python`_ and it's default language virtual machine is one that executes *byte compiled* code.
-This will "compile" or "translate" the source code into an intermediate format that is optimised and will be much faster for the language virtual machine to execute.
+This will "compile" or "translate" the source code into an intermediate format that is optimized and will be much faster for the language virtual machine to execute.

 ``pello.py``